 If a person with a physical impairment choses to use a sports chair they are joining one of the fastest growing wheelchair sports in the world, wheelchair tennis integrates very easily with the non-disabled game since it can be played on any regular tennis court, with no modifications to rackets or balls.

 Wheelchair tennis is a really exciting game.
-There are lots of places where you can play it – click here to find a wheelchair session near you.
+There are lots of places where you can play it; have a look at the Tennis Foundation website to find a wheelchair session near you.

 Wheelchair players can play with non-disabled players.
 The only rule change is that if you’re in a wheelchair, you’re allowed up to two bounces of the ball before returning it.